thomaschristinck/operating-systems/Operating Systems/README.md

 # Operating Systems Assignments

 This repository is a collection of Operating Systems Assignments I wrote for a class at McGill.
-Will run on Linux x86_64 machines
+Each of these folders has a single C file that will run on Linux x86_64 machines.

 ### Assignment 1